swapnilblues/csi-anzograph-client-examples/applications/FlightAnalytics-React/README.md

 #### All paths between two airports in USA:
 ![](https://github.com/swapnilblues/csi-anzograph-client-examples/blob/main/ScreenShots/map-all-paths-direct-route-available.png)

-#### Shortest path between two airports in the USA when direct route is available:
+#### All path between two airports in the USA when direct route is available:
 ![](https://github.com/swapnilblues/csi-anzograph-client-examples/blob/main/ScreenShots/map-all-paths-direct-route-available.png)

 #### Shortest path between two airports in the USA when direct route is not available: